fhburgenland-bswe/swm2-ws2024-kp-hahnl-bookmanager/README.md

 > 💡 The focus is to reduce data entry friction and offer a joyful minimum experience —
 > the "Minimum Lovable Product".

+### User Management

+The application allows users to create and manage personal profiles without authentication.
+Each user is identified by a unique username and can store their first and last name.
+Users can update their information, delete their account, and manage a personal book library linked to their profile.
+This simple user system ensures a multi-user setup while keeping the onboarding process frictionless — ideal for testing, demos, or early-stage adoption.

+### Personal Library

+Each user has a dedicated personal library where books are stored after being added via ISBN.
+This library is fully user-specific and includes fetched book metadata along with personal ratings and optional comments.
+Users can view, update, or remove books at any time.
+The system ensures no duplicates within a user's library, promoting clean and organized data for a seamless book management experience.

+### Rating & Commenting

+Each user can assign a personal rating (from 1 to 5 stars) to books in their library, accompanied by an optional comment.
+This feature helps users reflect on their reading experience, highlight favorites, and distinguish between books.
+The rating system is user-specific and can be used in a future update for filtering or sorting their personal collection.
+Comments provide context and personal notes, enriching the book data without requiring external reviews.

+### OpenLibrary Integration

+BookManager uses the OpenLibrary API to automatically fetch detailed metadata for books based on their ISBN.
+This includes the title, authors, and a high-quality cover image.
+The system follows redirects and uses both the main API and the Cover API endpoints to ensure accurate and complete data.
+This integration minimizes manual input and ensures that each user's library is enriched with trustworthy and visually appealing book information.

 ## Real-World Use Case

 Users such as students, teachers, or book collectors want a simple, fast tool to digitize and